Quoteme/quoteme.github.io/about.md

 </a>
 <span>

-I am Luca Leon Happel, a 23-year-old Student in Düsseldorf and a [top-100](https://xscode.com/profile/quoteme)[ programmer on](https://xscode.com/profile/quoteme) GitHub](https://xscode.com/profile/quoteme) in categories like physics-engines and rigid-body-dynamics who currently lives in Mönchengladbach.
+I am Luca Leon Happel, a 23-year-old Student in Düsseldorf and a [top-100](https://xscode.com/profile/quoteme) on [GitHub](https://xscode.com/profile/quoteme) in categories like physics-engines and rigid-body-dynamics who currently lives in Mönchengladbach.
 My interests include mathematics, computer science, technology and lots more.